Lazar01/LibraryProject/README.md

-Library Project presents a mini app for library purposes.
+Library Project presents a app for library purposes.
 Application provides info about what books are in offer, their info, selling statistics of books.
 Also you can add new book.
 It is written in c# and connect with access database.